-June 13, 2013: Eddy Cue takes the stand to defend Apple’s iBooks business strategy in an antitrust case against Cupertino regarding e-book pricing.
+June 13, 2013: Apple exec Eddy Cue takes the stand to defend the company’s iBooks business strategy in an antitrust case regarding e-book pricing.

-Cue, Apple’s senior vice president of internet software and services, is the Apple exec in charge of the iBooks Store initiative.
+Cue, Apple’s senior vice president of internet software and services, runs the iBooks Store initiative.
 His testimony proves vital to a case brought by the Department of Justice, in which potential damages climb well into the nine figures.

 History of the iBooks lawsuit